mleiv/IBIncludedThing/README.md

 ## How is this better than iOS Containers and Storyboard References?

 Firstly, IBIncludedThing provides immediate visual feedback.
 Often you don't even have to run your app to see what final scenes will look like (especially if you provide dummy data for the Interface Builder to use in display).
-It is also easier to access and segue than with Containers, which I found caused many headaches and initialized in weird ways.
+It is also easier to access and segue than with Containers (IMO).
 But there are downsides, like the additional layers of views and view controllers.

-Also, containers certainly make it easier to wire up segue actions than the above mentioned route.
-I would love to hear other feedback, though, and also pointers for ways I could use Containers and Storyboard References better!
+I've included a comparison project utilizing Container Views and Storyboard References.
+Many of the benefits of using flows and pages remain, and some people prefer the prepareForSegue method for accessing embedded containers.
+So, if you don't need preview, it's a pretty good way to go.